-The TST Expenditure Plan requires that Marin Transit prepare an SRTP-to be accepted by the TAM Board-that provides a 10-year outlook for revenues and needs for local transit in the county.
-The first SRTP was prepared and approved by the Marin Transit Board in March 2006 and accepted by the TAM Board as part of the TST Strategic Plan development in 2006.
-A subsequent SRTP was incorporated into the TST Strategic Plan in 2009 and 2012.
-The last SRTP was adopted by Marin Transit Board in 2015, which was incorporated in the 2016 TAM TST Strategic Plan Update.
+The first SRTP was prepared and approved by the Marin Transit Board in March 2006 and accepted by the TAM Board as part of the Measure A Strategic Plan development in 2006.
+Subsequent SRTPs were incorporated into the Measure A Strategic Plan in 2009, 2012, and 2015.
+The last SRTP was adopted by the Marin Transit Board in 2017 and was incorporated in the 2018 Measure A Strategic Plan.